Trafigura passes baton to next generation of billionaire traders

 A record $10 billion initial public share offering by rival Glencore in 2011 produced a string of billionaires and created an expectation in the market that more trading houses would follow suit.

-Glencore’s subsequent merger with Xstrata created a mining and trading giant with a capitalization of $68 billion, nearly 14 times Trafigura’s book value, which could be multiplied several times for an IPO valuation.
+Glencore’s subsequent merger with Xstrata created a mining and trading giant with a capitalisation of $68 billion, nearly 14 times Trafigura’s book value, which could be multiplied several times for an IPO valuation.

 However, no major trading house has conducted an IPO since Glencore, preferring a private status that allows them to disclose as little as possible and avoid giving competitors an insight into their trading strategy.